 At this moment you may not feel like hearing any of this.
 You may not even believe in God.
 Or, you may be convinced that He's looking the other way and doesn't care about your problems.
 We understand your feelings.
 But we urge you to try and see your situation from a different point of view.

 We know we can't fix anything with our words.
 However, if you're still thinking about ending your own life, you need to talk to someone right away about the feelings that are bringing you down.
-It should probably be a responsible adult - a parent, a teacher, a school counselor, a pastor, or a youth leader.
+It should probably be a responsible adult – a parent, a teacher, a school counselor, a pastor, or a youth leader.
 If there's no one around who will listen, then pick up the phone and call one of the following numbers: the USA National Suicide Hotline at 1-800-SUICIDE or 1-800-273-TALK (1-800-273-8255); the New Hope Telephone Counseling Center at 714-639-4673; or Covenant House at 1-800-999-9999 .
-You can also call Focus on the Family's Counseling Department at 1-855-771-HELP (4357).
-Our caring Christian counselors are available at this number.
+You can also call Focus on the Family's Counseling department.

 Things may look hopeless right now, but that's because you can't see the bigger picture.
 God sees everything.
 He is much greater than anything you're facing, and in His economy there's always a brighter day coming.
 If you'll turn to Him in faith and reach out for His hand, we believe He'll reveal Himself to you in a powerful way.
 Whether you realize it or not, He is with you at this moment, and He has promised never to leave you or forsake you (Hebrews 13:5).